 4. Application

-These regulations apply to an occupier of a reporting facility for which an industry handbook —
+These regulations do not apply to an occupier of a reporting facility unless one or more of the activities carried out at the facility is an industry that has an ANZSIC 2006 code —

-(a) has been agreed between participating jurisdictions to the NPI; and
+(a) that the participating jurisdictions agree is an industry that is required to report under the NPI; and

+(b) that is included by the Commonwealth on a published list as an industry that is required to report under the NPI; and

-(b) is published by the Commonwealth.
+(c) for which there are industry reporting materials published by the Commonwealth.

+[Regulation 4 inserted: Gazette 2 Mar 2012 p.
+857.]

 5. Collection of data from reporting facilities

-(1) The occupier of each facility must provide to the Chief Executive Officer the following information if a reporting threshold for a substance is exceeded in a reporting period —
+(1) The occupier of each reporting facility must provide to the Chief Executive Officer the following information if a reporting threshold for a substance is exceeded in a reporting period —

-(a) supporting data for the facility;
+(a) supporting data for the facility; and